Posts

 Image

-I am diligently setting forth the boundaries of the list of municipalities wherein I purpose to deliver the divine Word in the coming months!
+I am setting forth the boundaries of the list of municipalities wherein I purpose to deliver the divine Word in the coming months.
 Though the fields for the Gospel's sowing are vast beyond measure, I have, through prayerful consideration, confined my exertions to that which, by the Lord's grace, one man might possibly achieve.
 May the Almighty, in His boundless mercy, mercifully keep this unprofitable servant from the snares of ambition or self-deception.
 This itinerary will require a span of somewhat beyond four months for its completion.
 I shall commence with four appointed locales in the first month, followed by a like number in the succeeding month, and so forth.
 My intention is to address the populace in two separate places each day, rotating my ministry amongst the designated locations on a daily, alternating rhythm.
 Seventeen new locations, and three to revisit.
 Two I am to revisit, with the exception of Obando, are considerably far from me.
-Going from one p...
+Going from one place to the...

 Adoniram Judson (1788-1850)